primait/redact_ex/README.md

 ## TODO

    [ ] Switch to enable/disable masking per environment
+   [ ] Expand explanation of fallback custom implementations of algorithms [ ] fix dialyzer :(

 ## Open Points

    * Other ways of masking (e.g. first X letters and last Y exposed)
    * maybe-email masker (with fallback)?
+   * define a default strict implementation for `redact` in the `Any` implementation?
+   * some other default magic configuration in derive, e.g. a default module+function?